-The course lecture is On Your Time Online with no scheduled class meeting dates, although you should keep to the provided weekly schedule as closely as possible.
-We have one required in-person lab per week.
-Any student who misses more than three labs or fails to submit more than 3 quizzes or more than 1 lecture exam will be withdrawn for lack of participation at the instructor's discretion.
+Any student who misses more than 3 labs, 6 lectures or 3 consecutive lectures, or more than 1 lecture exam will be withdrawn for excessive absences at the instructor's discretion.
 Please contact me ASAP if you are struggling to meet the demands of the course or having difficulties with school-life balance so we can discuss your options.
+Life happens and together we can find a path forward.